ibm-cloud-docs/codeengine/cmd_defs.md

 **Example**

-In this example, remove all bindings from your job definition called `myjobdef`.
+In this example, remove all bindings from your job called `hello`.

 ```
-ibmcloud ce jobdef unbind --name myjobdef --all
+ibmcloud ce job unbind --name hello --all
 ```
 {: pre}